jessye8/react-typescript-app/react-typescript-app/README.md

    module.exports = config;
    ```
   7) Install react and react-dom and type definitions for each library.
-The type definitions are used
+The type definitions are used to describe react and react-dom types to the TypeScript compiler.
   ```
   npm install react react-dom @types/react @types/react-dom
   ```